Royal Cruise Line: History

 Royal Cruise Line was founded in 1974 with its first ship the Golden Odyssey, the first purpose built Greek ship, with an entirely Greek crew.
 With success of the Golden Odyssey, the line purchased their second ship from Home Lines, the SS Doric, in 1982.
 The ship was completely refurbished and debuted as the Royal Odyssey.
 The line ordered its second new build, the Crown Odyssey, in 1986, delivered in 1988.
 The new ship would replace the Royal Odyssey, which would be sold to Regency Cruises.

 Royal Cruise Line became very successful and renowned as a high standard cruise line.
 In 1989, owner Panagopulos unexpectedly decided to sell the highly successful and profitable line.
 Royal Cruise Line was acquired by Kloster Cruises, the parent company of Norwegian Cruise Line for 225 million, with Kloster's intent of gaining a foothold in the upscale European cruise market.

 In 1991, Norwegian transferred the Royal Viking Sea from their subsidiary Royal Viking Line to Royal Cruise Line, and renamed it Royal Odyssey.
-In 1994, Norwegian transferred her sister ship, which was had been sailing as the Westward, to Royal Cruise Line after a 30 million dollar refit and renamed it Star Odyssey.
+In 1994, Norwegian transferred her sister ship, which had been sailing as the Westward, to Royal Cruise Line after a 30 million dollar refit and renamed it Star Odyssey.
 The same year, the line would sell its first ship the Golden Odyssey.

 In 1995, the Royal Cruise Line's fleet received a new addition with the Queen Odyssey, another ship that was transferred from the now former Royal Viking brand.

 In 1996, parent company Kloster Cruises, was continuing to have financial difficulties, and was forced to reorganize.
 The Royal Cruise Line brand was dissolved that year after 22 years in business.
 The fleet was transferred or sold, with the Crown Odyssey and Royal Odyssey transferred to the Norwegian Cruise Line fleet to become the Norwegian Crown and Norwegian Star; the Queen Odyssey sold to Seabourn Cruise Line to become Seabourn Legend; and the final ship to leave the fleet, the Star Odyssey, which went to Fred Olsen Cruise Line to become the Black Watch.